-- Salsalate oral tablet is available as a brand-name drug and a generic drug.
-Brand name: Disalcid.
+- Salsalate oral tablet is only available as a generic drug.

-- Salsalate only comes as a tablet you take by mouth.
+- Salsalate comes as a tablet you take by mouth.

-- Salsalate is used to treat joint pain from rheumatic disorders, including rheumatoid arthritis and other types of arthritis.
+- Salsalate oral tablet is used to treat joint pain from rheumatic disorders, such as rheumatoid arthritis and osteoarthritis.

 - This drug has black box warnings.
 A black box warning is the most serious warning from the Food and Drug Administration (FDA).
 A black box warning alerts doctors and patients about drug effects that may be dangerous.

 - Increased risk of heart attack and stroke: This drug may raise your risk of severe, potentially deadly heart attack and stroke.
 Your risk is greater if you have heart disease or risk factors for heart disease, such as high blood pressure.
 Long-term use of this drug also increases these risks.
 Don’t use this drug right before or after bypass heart surgery.
 This could further increase your risk of heart attack and stroke.

 - Increased risk of ulcers and stomach bleeding: This drug increases your risk of severe, potentially deadly stomach ulcers or bleeding.
 These problems may occur without warning.
 You’re at higher risk if you’re age 65 years or older.